JuliaMPC/MAVs/ros/src/computing/perception/detection/obstacle_detection/README.md

 We made some modifications so that the package can detect and track obstacles from 3D PointCloud.
 Detected obstacles come in a form of circles.
 The working principles of the method are described in an article provided in the resources folder.

 # Motivation
-This obstacle detection algoritms can predict the postion (x,y), velocty (x,y), and size (assuming circular obstacles).
+This obstacle detection algorithms can predict the position (x,y), velocity (x,y), and size (assuming circular obstacles).

 # Testing
 ```